gadluru/T1NET-rapid-T1mapping/README.md

 ![Figure2](https://user-images.githubusercontent.com/35586452/171718146-750d010a-04c4-46aa-9f31-cc96f1e2fbaf.png)
+Figure 1.
 Myocardial pre-contrast T1 mapping results of T1NET and the reduced model fitting (T=3).
 (A) Correlation and Bland-Altman plots of the T1NET.
 Each dot corresponds to the average of a myocardial AHA segment.
 (B) Correlation and Bland-Altman plots of the reduced model fitting.
 (C) Network-generated pre-contrast short-axis cardiac T1 maps in comparison to reference T1 maps and their corresponding difference images.
 (D) Reduced model-generated pre-contrast short-axis cardiac T1 maps in comparison to reference T1 maps and their corresponding difference images.